appanp/software-dev/01_terminology.md

 - Reduced risk of failure
 - Increased flexibility and adaptability

+**Architecture Observability**: The ability to observe and understand the behavior of a system's architecture.
+It involves monitoring and analyzing the performance, latency, and other key metrics of a system.
+(TODO - add links)

+**Event-Driven Architecture (EDA)**: A software development paradigm that structures an application around the concept of events.
+Events are used to communicate between different components of the system.

+- _Advantages_:

+  - Improved scalability and flexibility
+  - Increased fault tolerance and reliability
+  - Easier maintenance and updates
+  - Faster time-to-market

+- _Disadvantages_:
+  - Higher complexity and overhead
+  - Potential for increased costs
+  - Requires careful event handling and processing

-**Backlog**: A prioritized list of features and tasks to be completed in an Agile project.
+**Backlog**: A collection of features, requirements, and user stories that need to be implemented in a project.
+A prioritized list of features and tasks to be completed in an Agile project.

 **Code Review**: The process of examining source code to ensure it meets certain standards and best practices.
 It helps improve the quality and maintainability of the codebase.